The 12 Best LIGHT Taupe & Greige Paint Colors (Benjamin/Sherwin)

 Paint Colour Review of Sherwin Williams Egret White

-Just like Egret White, Classic Gray is MORE of a warm gray than anything, but holy heck, can it look perfectly taupe in the right space.
+Just like Egret White, Classic Gray is a taupe that moonlights as a warm gray in the right exposure and interior lighting.

 Paint Colour Review of Benjamin Moore Classic Gray

-If you like a neutral with a bit more meat on its bones, London Fog is a great shade.
-With an LRV of 56, London Fog sits on the DARK SIDE of the light range.
-And along with this slightly lower LRV, it’s known to play a few Jedi mind tricks as it relates to undertones.
+London Fog is a great shade if you like a neutral with a bit more meat on its bones.
+With an LRV of 56, London Fog sits on the dark side of the light range.
+Along with this slightly lower LRV, it’s known to play a few Jedi mind tricks related to undertones.

 Paint Colour Review of Benjamin Moore London Fog

-While Incredible White is popular in some crowds, it’s not MY personal favourite.
+While Incredible White is popular in some crowds, it’s not my favorite.

 Why?

-While Incredible White has beautiful taupe undertones of violet and pink, it just has a LOT of them.
-While some are looking for this commitment to colour, I find that most of my clients prefer a more subtle approach to these particular hues, honing on more on the likes of Benjamin Moore Classic Gray, Egret White and City Loft.
+While Incredible White has beautiful taupe undertones of purple and pink, it has a lot of them.
+While some are looking for this commitment to color, I find that most of my clients prefer a more subtle approach to these particular hues, honing in on the likes of the previously mentioned Benjamin Moore Classic Gray, Egret White, and City Loft.

-Of course, this doesn’t mean it’s not the right colour for YOU, just make sure you compare it with other colours and are okay with how its undertones sit in your space.
+Of course, this doesn’t mean it’s not the right color for YOU; make sure you compare it with other colors and are okay with how its undertones sit in your space.

-Paint Colour Review of Sherwin Williams Incredible White
+Paint Color Review of Sherwin Williams Incredible White

-With its LRV of 48, Versatile Gray is a popular, but slightly darker taupe paint colour.
-With this LRV, Versatile Gray sits in the light-medium range – popular for BRIGHT rooms and those wanting to see a bit more contrast with their white trim.
+With its LRV of 48, Versatile Gray is a popular but slightly darker taupe paint color.
+With this LRV, Versatile Gray sits in the light-medium range, popular for bright rooms and those wanting to see a bit more contrast with their white trim.

 Paint Colour Review of Sherwin Williams Versatile Gray

-While Anew Gray is listed as a slightly darker version of Agreeable Gray, its undertones are even MORE passive and less committed.
-This means that while it CAN grab a touch of green or violet – it doesn’t really love to grab either unless encouraged to do so (based on surroundings, exposures, and light bulbs).
+While Sherwin Williams Anew Gray is listed as a slightly darker version of Agreeable Gray, its undertones are even more passive and less committed.
+This means that while it can grab a touch of green or purple, it doesn’t really love to grab either unless encouraged to do so (based on surroundings, exposures, and the Kelvins of light bulbs).

 Paint Colour Review of Sherwin Williams Anew Gray